 - EXTRAS– we add cinnamon, sugar, and vanilla for added flavor

-- BUTTER– the butter not only greases gives you the golden, buttery and crispy french toast crust
+- BUTTER– the butter not only greases but gives you the golden, buttery, and crispy French toast crust

 BEST BREAD FOR FRENCH TOAST?

-- FRENCH BREAD– If you want to use french bread and slice it into thick slices.
+- FRENCH BREAD– If you want French bread, slice it into thick slices.

-- CHALLAH BREAD– Also works great, just slice into about 1-inch thick slices.
+- CHALLAH BREAD– Also works excellent; slice into about 1-inch thick slices.

 - HOMEMADE BREAD– You can also use our homemade braided bread or Russian bread for this recipe if you have any leftover bread.

-- BASIC SANDWICH BREAD– You may even use a classic sandwich bread just dip quickly.
+- BASIC SANDWICH BREAD– You may even quickly use a classic sandwich bread dip.

 HOW TO MAKE FRENCH TOAST-

-- Dip bread: Using tongs, dip a slice of bread into the egg mixture and flip, making sure the entire slice is fully soaked, add to a plate.
+- Dip bread: Using tongs, dip a slice into the egg mixture and flip, ensuring the entire slice is thoroughly soaked; add to a plate.
 Repeat with all bread slices.

-- Heat skillet: Preheat skillet over medium heat and melt the butter.
+- Heat skillet: Preheat the skillet over medium heat and melt the butter.